 Build a Custom Voice AI for Automated Patient Follow-Ups

-Choose a voice AI provider based on their API's reliability and integration options.
-A custom-built system using a core API offers more control than a SaaS platform.
+To choose a voice AI provider for automated patient follow-up calls, focus on their API's reliability and integration options.
+A custom-built system using core APIs generally offers more control and flexibility than a rigid SaaS platform.

 What Problem Does This Solve?